Quantum generative model on bicycle-sharing system and an application: Numerical Experiments and Simulation

-The primary effect is observed in the Residential area depicted in the upper left figure, as most added bicycles are used.
-This is evident from the relationship $100=a>b=12$ in the graph.
-The secondary effect is observed in the Office, as demonstrated in the upper right figure.
-The bicycles used in the Residential area are redistributed to the Office, increasing the number of bicycles.
-A portion of this increase is then used during the evening commute.
-This is evident from the relationship $26=c>d=18$ in the graph.
-In the Others shown in the lower figure, a few ports had bicycle shortages during the day.
+In the residential area where 100 bicycles were added, shown in Fig \ref{fig:5_3} (a), the difference in the number of bicycles before and after the addition is 100 until 8:00~(A), but the difference then decreases, reaching a minimum value 12 at 17:00~(B).
+This is a first-order effect in which the additional bicycles mitigated bicycle shortages due to commute to work and obtained extra rentals, resulting increase of bicycle rentals by $100 - 12 = 88$.
+In the office area shown in Fig \ref{fig:5_3} (b), the arrival of additional bicycles from the residential area increased the number of bicycles toward evening, reaching a maximum difference 26 at 17:00~(C).
+This difference then began to decrease, reaching 18 at 22:00~(D).
+This decrease of $26 - 18 = 8$ bicycles is a second-order effect in which the additional bicycles arrived from the residential area alleviated bicycle shortages due to commute to home, creating new rentals.
+In the \textit{Others} area shown in Fig \ref{fig:5_3} (c), a few ports had bicycle shortages during the day.
 Thus, no secondary effect was observed.
 The simulation results are summarized in Table \ref{table:Increase Number}.